Off Grid Living: Costs, Considerations and Preparation

 For example, most counties don’t allow people to live in tents, yurts, or RVs for more than a few weeks of the year (yes, even on your own land!).

 Tiny homes often fall into a gray area in the law, though many states are becoming more permissive.
-Likewise, alternative building methods such as straw bale and mud-brick homes are still illegal in many places because they don’t meet building codes.
+Likewise, alternative building methods such as straw bale and mud-brick homes are illegal in many places because they don’t meet building codes.

 Cost of Building an Off-Grid Home